entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 }
 ```

-See [this tutorial](../../tutorials/ecr/export-bundle-from-application.md) for more instructions on exporting a bundle including how to setup your `env.json`.
+Instructions to export a bundle, including how to configure `env.json`, can be found in [this tutorial](../../tutorials/ecr/export-bundle-from-application.md).

 ## Profile Management
-`ent profile` is essentially a command to manage and switch between different configurations.
-It's commonly used to switch between different Entando applications, even if they are on different clusters.
-In order to do this, `ent profile` can be instructed to use kubernetes contextes, kubeconfig files, custom commands or a combination of them. (checkout `ent profile first-use-readme`).
+To manage and switch between different configurations use `ent profile`.
+To switch between different Entando Applications, even if they are in different clusters, `ent profile` is instructed to use Kubernetes contexts, kubeconfig files, and/or custom commands (refer to `ent profile first-use-readme`).

-1. Create a new profile.
-You need to give the profile name, the Entando application name and the namespace.
+1. Create a new profile
 ```
 ent pro new [profileName] [EntandoAppName] [namespace]
 ```

-2. Link the current profile to a kubernetes context by the name
+2. Link the current profile to a Kubernetes context
 ```
 ent pro link [contextName]
 ```

-3. Activate a profile by its name
+3. Activate a profile across shells
 ```
 ent pro use [profileName]
 ```

-Please note you can use a profile only for the current shell by using this command instead.
+or within the current shell
 ```
 source ent pro use [profileName]
 ```